MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ## Input conventions ##

-When a developer calls into an operation or function, the various inputs to that operation or function must be specified in a particular order, increasing the cognitive load that a developer faces in order to make use of a library.
+When a developer calls an operation or function, input parameters must be specified in a specific order.
+This increases the cognitive load that a developer faces to be able to use a library.
-In particular, the task of remembering input orderings is often a distraction from the task at hand: programming an implementation of a quantum algorithm.
+Remembering the order of input parameters is often a distraction from the task at hand: programming an implementation of a quantum algorithm.
 Though rich IDE support can mitigate this to a large extent, good design and adherence to common conventions can also help to minimize the cognitive load imposed by an API.

 Reduce the number of inputs expected by an operation or function.
 This way the role of each input is more immediately obvious both to developers that call the operation or function, and to developers that read the code later.